-482 Beacon was designed by Ernest N. Boyden, architect, and built in 1892-1893 by Eugene H. Fay, builder, probably for speculative sale, one of five contiguous houses (482-484-486-488-490 Beacon).
+482 Beacon was designed by Ernest N. Boyden, architect, and built in 1892-1893 for Eugene Hamilton Fay, for speculative sale, one of five contiguous houses (482-484-486-488-490 Beacon).
 He is shown as the owner on the original building permit applications for 484-490 Beacon, all dated June 11, 1892 (the application for 482 Beacon has not been located).

 Alonzo Van Nostrand was a brewer, proprietor of the Bunker Hill Brewery in Charlestown.

-Among Mrs. Varney’s lodgers in 1923 were John L. Dion and his wife, Emma (Chevalier) Dion.
+Among Annie Varney’s lodgers in 1923 were John L. Dion and his wife, Emma (Chevalier) Dion.
 They previously had lived in Norwood.
 He was a janitor and may have managed 482 Beacon for Mrs. Varney.
 By the 1923-1924 winter season, they had moved to 228 Commonwealth.

 In March of 1924, Louis Schneider applied for (and subsequently received) permission to convert the property from a single-family dwelling into a church and community house.
 Thereafter, it became the location of The House of Faith and The Church Invisible, of which he served as minister.
 He also was editor of The Spoken Word.

 The Schneiders continued to live at 482 Beacon, and to operate The House of Faith and The Church Invisible there, during the 1927-1928 winter season, but moved thereafter to Melrose.